Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

 \subsubsection{Complex Loss Landscape}

-The physics-informed loss usually consists of multiple PDE and IC/BC loss terms (Equation~\ref{eq:physics_loss_fn}).
-The different loss terms can display distinct scales and characteristics during PINN training.
+The physics-informed loss usually consists of multiple PDE and IC/BC loss terms (Equation~\ref{eq:physics_loss_fn}), each with distinct scales and characteristics during PINN training.
 For instance, the scale of PDE loss can span several orders of magnitude depending on the underlying differential operators and the complexity of the solution, and this range is only revealed during training.
-Additionally, some loss terms change more dramatically than others during training, as shown by prior analyses through the lens of neural tangent kernel (NTK)~\cite{wang2021eigenvector,wang2022and, mcclenny2020self}.
+Additionally, some loss terms change more dramatically than others during training, as shown by prior analyses through the lens of neural tangent kernel (NTK)~\cite{wang2021eigenvector,wang2022and}.
 These characteristics make the proper scaling of different loss terms challenging.